32bitbradley/bradking.consulting/bradking.consulting/content/english/blog/_index.md

 ---
-title: "Oh My Blog!"
+title: "You might find the below handy!"
-description: "This is meta description."
+description: "Guides on on various DevOps and Security things."
 draft: false